HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada >

 "[...] the signatories (the Parties) to this Agreement commit to work together to facilitate an effective, accountable, transparent, timely and predictable federal review in relation to the development proposal and to contribute to the discharging of any duty to consult with Aboriginal groups."

-> Download Project agreement for the Midwest uranium mining and milling project in Saskatchewan external link (Major Projects Management Office - MPMO)
+> Download Project agreement for the Midwest uranium mining and milling project in Saskatchewan (Major Projects Management Office - MPMO)

 Licence renewal for McClean Lake and Midwest